sinusinu/TalosRetranslationKR/README_en.md

 # Future Plans

+- Proofread translated texts
+- Translate Road to Gehenna DLC
 - Replace Korean voiceover with English one and retranslate Subtitles

-- Translate Road to Gehenna

-# Rights
+# About Rights

 Beside reused existing translations, I (sinusinu) am the sole translator of this project.
-As a sole translator of this project, I hereby declare that I give up all the rights I might have on all my translation works on here.
-My translation texts are distributed as a public domain work.
+As a sole translator of this project, I hereby declare that I give up all the rights I might have on my translation works of this project.
+This translation works are distributed as a public domain work.